Today You Should Know

 The short answer

-Court reporters transcribe proceedings based using a shorthand code for the phonetic sound of each syllable, rather than typing one keystroke for every letter.
+Court reporters transcribe proceedings by using a shorthand code for the phonetic sound of each syllable, rather than typing one keystroke for every letter.
+This technique allows them to achieve high typing speeds necessary for accurately capturing spoken words in real-time.

 The long answer

-A court reporter’s keyboard is called a stenograph, which has only 22 keys.
+A court reporter’s keyboard is called a stenograph or a stenographer’s keyboard, which has only 22 keys.
+Unlike a standard QWERTY keyboard, the stenographer keyboard layout is designed specifically for phonetic shorthand.
 The keys on the left are used to type the first letter of a syllable of a word, the keys on the right are used for the last letter of the syllable, and vowel keys are on the bottom row.
 There is also a bar on the top of the stenograph used to type numbers.

 Screenshot taken from Court Reporting and Captioning at Home.